k4zludk3/k4zludk3/README.md

 - 🧠 Senior Salesforce Developer with **6+ years** of experience.
 - 💙 Passionate about **programming languages**, **Apex**, **LWC**, **integrations** and **Salesforce Industries / OmniStudio**.
+- 🚀 Always learning, always shipping.
 - 🎯 Currently focused on:
   - Studying to become a **Salesforce Architect** (deeper architecture, integrations & governance)
   - Exploring **Agentforce / AI + Salesforce** to build smarter automations and assistants
   - Experimenting with **blockchain development** and smart contracts
-- 🚀 Always learning, always shipping.
+  - Contributing to **open-source / sample Salesforce projects**
+  - Improving my **spoken English** and communication for global teams

 ---